 Since Candida albicans feeds off of sugars, reducing your carbohydrate intake can help limit your exposure to infection.
 There is a Candida diet that some people follow to alleviate chronic infections.

-I started limiting the amount of carbohydrates that I consumed and found that if I stayed under 50g of carbohydrates, the symptoms would subside.
+I started limiting the number of carbohydrates that I consumed and found that if I stayed under 50g of carbohydrates, the symptoms would subside.
 However, as soon as you eat a higher carbohydrate intake, you may find the yeast infection to come right back.
 Always check with your doctor before changing your diet especially during pregnancy.

 #6 Summer’s Eve Feminine Cleansing Wash- Aloe Love